foldda/charian/README.md

 ```

-**Takeaway**: The IRda interface's ToRda() method is the place for a sender packing its "essential" properties and state data during serialization, and the FromRda() method is the place for a receiver unpacking a container and restores the "essential" properties and state data that "deserialize" the object.
+**Takeaway**: The IRda interface's ToRda() method is the place for a sender packing its "essential" properties and state data during serialization, and the FromRda() method is the place for a receiver unpacking a container and restoring the "essential" properties and state data that "deserialize" the object.
 In between, the container is converted to a string for easy transportation by a 'courier' process.
-Note conventional serialization systems would typically attempt to decompose and serialize everything of a targeted object, which incurs higher overheads and may not always be necessary.
+Note that conventional serialization systems would typically attempt to decompose and serialize everything of a targeted object, which incurs higher overheads and may not always be necessary.

 ## How-to: Serializing a complex object with nested classes
 Because you can store an Rda object inside another Rda object, it theoretically allows an arbitrarily complex object to be stored inside an Rda container, through recurrsive decomposition.
 The following example extends from the last example, and shows how a ComplexPerson object with two Address properties (which are also serializable) is packed into an Rda container.